Ngarkat: Relations with other tribes

 The Ngarkat, who often had to seek water on other tribal lands, had difficult relations with several tribes.
 One aetiological legend, according to the Ngarrindjeri elder Matt Rigney, explains the pink waters of Lake Bumbunga, often called by settlers "Pink Lake", as the outcome of a bloody battle between the Ngarrindjeri and the Ngarkat which left many slain warriors in its waters.

 Their lands were considered in surrounding tribal lore as dangerous and "legends of fear" circulated concerning its proneness to hurricanes, or its putative infestation by malign spirits.
-Its Tatiara denizens were said to prey on human flesh, though ritual cannibalism was also attested among many other tribes, and was not uncommon. had the Ngarkat practiced it, in times of extreme scarcity of food, they would not have been an exception.
+Its Tatiara denizens were said to prey on human flesh, though ritual cannibalism was also attested among many other tribes, and was not uncommon. had the Ngarkat practised it, in times of extreme scarcity of food, they would not have been an exception.

 History of contact

-The explorer Edward Eyre passed through Ngarkat lands during his 1940-1841 travels.
+The explorer Edward Eyre passed through Ngarkat lands during his 1840-1841 travels.
 He wrote of the tribe (calling them Arkatko) that they shared similar "dialects" but were mutually unintelligible unless a common third dialect was used to bridge misunderstandings.

 According to Richard Glyn Kimber only 50 of the Jackegilbrab horde survived into the mid-1840s, attributing the decline to disease.
 It has also been suggested that many of the Ngarkat were massacred though it is unclear by who.
 A burial site of 70 skeletons weas documented at a soakage in the Lameroo district by early pioneers.

 The tribal name has been restored and conserved in the South Australian landscape by the establishment of a locality called Ngarkat, and by setting aside part of its traditional land as the Ngarkat Conservation Park.